MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ###### compare local key ID (kid) to public key ID

-1. Download and store `JWK, (JSON Web Key)` for your user pool using the following url ` https://cognito-idp.{region}.amazonaws.com/{userPoolId}/.well-known/jwks.json`
+a.
+Download and store `JWK, (JSON Web Key)` for your user pool using the following url ` https://cognito-idp.{region}.amazonaws.com/{userPoolId}/.well-known/jwks.json`
 `NB: substitute region and userPoolId with your user pool's region and user pool Id respectively `

-2. Search the downloaded `JWK` for a `kid` that matches the `kid` of your `JWT`
+b.
+Search the downloaded `JWK` for a `kid` that matches the `kid` of your `JWT`

 ###### compare signature of the issuer to the signature of the tokens